Felipe-Baz/Angular-Application/README.md

 For better identification, emojis will be used to identify what kind of changes were applied.

--:package: new feature
+- :package: new feature

--:up: update
+- :up: update

--:bug: bug fix
+- :bug: bug fix

--:checkered_flag: launch
+- :checkered_flag: launch

 ## Sections of the site